-Raspberry Pi is known for how it wears off the SD cards.
+Raspberry Pi is known for how it wears off the SD cards (that's mostly because of logs).
 Thankfully you can move the root off the SD card to an external drive and leave there just a boot partition.
 I'm gonna use a

 SystemDGNU/Linux distribution for that.

 There's nothing different from a regular partitioning of the drives as you usually do when install a Linux distro.
 Just two things you need to do and be aware of.